chrisdemetriad/exoplanets/README.md

 3. Run `npm install` to install deps.
 4. Run `npm start` to start the project.
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The application is not responsive, and should display correctly using Chrome (minimum 900px width).

 ### Images